google/gops/README.md

 ## Diagnostics

-For processes that starts the diagnostics agent, gops can report additional information such as the current stack trace, Go version, memory stats, etc.
+For processes that start the diagnostics agent, gops can report additional information such as the current stack trace, Go version, memory stats, etc.